-The Revered Henry Mitchell served Trinity from 1958 to 1977, during which time Trinity continued to grow in size and diversity.
+TThe Revered Henry Mitchell served Trinity from 1958 to 1977, a tumultuous period during which Virginia practiced “Massive Resistance” prior to acquiescing to federally mandated public school integration.Nonetheless, Trinity continued to grow in size and diversity, actively opening its doors to worshippers regardless of skin color.
 In 1964, Father Mitchell launched an ambitious outreach effort, the Trinity Program.
 The first component provided summer activities for African-American children in the northwest sector of the city.
 The activities were based at Trinity, with two other local Episcopal churches, St. Paul’s Memorial and Christ Episcopal, contributing substantial financial resources, volunteers, and moral support.
 The program was quite successful and eventually grew into “Camp Faith” in Earlysville, serving children from all sections of the city and county.
 The second component of the Trinity Program was a year-round preschool.
 Later known as the James Hicks Trinity Episcopal Child Care Center, the preschool served local families for nearly 40 years.

 Trinity’s growing congregation and outreach efforts necessitated moving to a larger building.
 On June 30, 1972, the new building at 1042 Preston Avenue was dedicated by Presiding Bishop John Allin.
 The new church, parish hall, and rectory were cause for great thanksgiving!